EB1811/dev-articles/ZustandStore.md

 ```

 ### Redux Dev Tools
-With the middleware functionality, we can easily actually use an amazing extension created for Redux, Redux DevTools [link].
+With the middleware functionality, we can easily actually use an amazing extension created for Redux, Redux DevTools [link](https://github.com/zalmoxisus/redux-devtools-extension).
 We just need to import the devtools middleware, and attach it to our store.
 ```
 import { devtools } from "zustand/middleware";

 export const useStore = create<any>(
     devtools((set) => ({
         planetNames: [],